Avaiga/taipy-doc/docs/contributing/contributing.md

 # Code organization

-The Taipy source code is located in the is organized [taipy](https://github.com/Avaiga/taipy) repository, in the `taipy` directory.
+The Taipy source code is located in the [taipy](https://github.com/Avaiga/taipy) repository, in the `taipy` directory.

 Packages sources are organized in sub-directories from there: